ansys/pymapdl/doc/source/user_guide/convert.rst

     File mapdl.dat successfully converted to python.py.

 The output argument is completely optional.
-If you don't specify it, the PY extension is used for the file that is outputted:
+If you don't specify it, the py extension is used for the file that is outputted:

 .. code:: bash